 Ketamine is produced commercially in a number of countries, including the United States.
 Most of the ketamine illegally distributed in the United States is diverted or stolen from legitimate sources, particularly veterinary clinics, or smuggled into the United States from Mexico.

-Distribution of ketamine typically occurs among friends and acquaintances, most often at nightclubs, parties, music festivals, and concerts; street sales of ketamine are rare.
+Distribution of ketamine typically occurs among friends and acquaintances, most often at raves, nightclubs, and at private parties; street sales of ketamine are rare.